Skip to content

 1 / 1

-[Externally verified] The company mentions that 'Palm oil refinery effluent (PORE)', wastewater from the refining of crude palm oil (CPO), is usually treated through a chemical process to remove the oil, grease and inorganic substances before further biological treatment prior to discharge.
-This is externally verified by EY in the company's sustainability report.
+[Externally verified] The company mentions that 'Palm oil refinery effluent (PORE)', from the refining of crude palm oil (CPO), is treated using chemical processes to remove oil, grease and inorganic substances, followed by aerobic biological digestion.
+Evidence is externally verified by Ernst & Young LLP (EY).

 • Y